Take all the common rules of a conventional African wildlife safari:

 Some general tips for your safety when on a walking safari:

 - Never explore the wild without an experienced guide or ranger who is familiar with the environment and its potential hazards.
 Of course always follow your guide’s instructions and directions.

-- Only go on a walking safari in areas that have been designated as such; don’t go exploring random territories where walking safaris are not a regularly offered activity.
+- Only go on a walking safari in areas that have been designated as such; don’t go exploring random territories where walking safaris are not an officially provided activity.